DataDog/documentation/content/en/synthetics/settings/_index.md

 ### Permissions

 By default, only users with the [Datadog Admin and Datadog Standard roles][3] can access the Synthetic Monitoring **Global Variables** page.
-You can get access to the **Global Variables** page by having your user upgraded to one of these two [default roles][link].
+You can get access to the **Global Variables** page by having your user upgraded to one of these two [default roles][13].

-If you have access to the custom role feature (link to https://docs.datadoghq.com/account_management/rbac/?tab=datadogapplication#custom-roles), have your user added to a custom role that includes permissions for global variables (`synthetics_global_variable_read` and `synthetics_global_variable_write` permissions).
+If you have access to the [custom role feature][14], add your user to a custom role that includes `synthetics_global_variable_read` and `synthetics_global_variable_write` permissions for global variables.

 #### Restrict access

 <div class="alert alert-warning">
 RBAC restrict access to global variables is in beta.
 To request access, contact <a href="https://docs.datadoghq.com/help/">Datadog support</a>.</div>

-This features allows you to restrict access to individual global variable based on roles in your org.
-This results in an additional **Permissions settings** step in the global variable creation flow where you can choose which roles in addition to your user can read and write your global variable.
+You can restrict access to a global variable based on the roles in your organization.
+When creating a global variable, choose which roles (in addition to your user) can read and write your global variable in **Permissions settings**.

 ## Default settings